Maintenance of Health (MAHE)

 MAHE 145.
 ACE: Outreach Preventive Dentistry.
 2 Units.

-This didactic course provides generalized background of dental sealant placement and other preventive procedures.
-In addition the student will develop the knowledge of ethical dental practice and cultural awareness while providing care for an under-served population.
-The lab and clinical portion of the course will establish the student's ability to provide dental sealants.
+The didactic portion of the course provides generalized background of dental sealant placement and other preventive procedures.
+In addition the student will develop the knowledge of ethical dental practice and cultural awareness in preparing to provide care for an underserved population.
+The lab and clinical portion of the course will establish the student's ability to provide dental sealants with the culminating experience of providing care for children in the Cleveland Metropolitan School District (CMSD) as part of the MAHE 147 clinical course.

 MAHE 147.
 ACE Clinical Outreach Preventive Dentistry.
 2 Units.